Skip to content

 systemctl status supervisord

-# If not running, start it
+# If not running, start and enable it

 systemctl start supervisord